jfnavarro/st_viewer/README.md

 	For Windows you can download the installer from https://cmake.org/files/v3.7/cmake-3.7.2-win64-x64.msi (64 bits) or https://cmake.org/files/v3.7/cmake-3.7.2-win32-x86.msi (32 bits).
 Remember to add CMAKE to the system path when asked.

-* Download and install Qt open source from http://qt-project.org/downloads (Choose Desktop application and Open Source and then use the defaultsettings and location)
+* Download and install Qt open source from http://qt-project.org/downloads (Choose Desktop application and Open Source and then use the defaultsettings and location).
+For Windows you must choose the mingw32 option and include QT Charts.

 * Downloan open and extract QCustomplot from http://www.qcustomplot.com/release/1.3.2/QCustomPlot.tar.gz